hgoebl/DavidWebb/README.md

 Create an issue if you want to have one of those ideas implemented.

 ## Documentation / Distribution
-  * Write JavaDoc
-  * Generate JavaDoc and publish on gh-pages
   * Extend Tests, test against httpbin.org
   * Upload maven artifact to central repository (OMG how easy this would be with node.js and npm!)